EricsMemory/GuardPost/README.md

 - Efficient lookup via hashed set comparison
 - Configurable blocklist file (must be populated using the domain list from the linked GitHub repository)

+### MX Record Lookup
+- Queuries DNS system to check for valid MX records
+- Returns boolean indicating whether the domain can receive emails or not
+- Validation process catches emails with valid syntax but invalid domains

 ### Project Structure (MVC)
 <pre>
 org.eric.guardpost.guardpostapi